sourcegraph/about/company/okrs/index.md

 ## Updating OKR outcomes

-Update `=> Outcome, outcome, outcome.` for OKRs throughout the quarter.
+Update `=> Outcome.
+Outcome.
+Outcome.` for OKRs throughout the quarter.

 1. If possible, link to a live dashboard tracking the outcome.
 1. When you make meaningful progress toward an OKR's outcome, post in the #progress channel and include a link to the PR that updates the OKR document.